Safeguarding

 E: Yvette.ladds@carlislediocese.org.uk

-For all enquiries relating to safeguarding training, the Parish Safeguarding Dashboards and for general information about the safeguarding services and support within the diocese, please email Safeguarding Administration.
+Kelly will assist you with any enquiries relating to safeguarding training, parish DBS queries and for general information about the safeguarding services and support within the diocese.

 Please note that all messages left for the team, by email, mobile or landline, are checked during normal office hours only.
 Messages are not routinely checked during evenings or weekends.